-This vehicle is designed and built to withstand the normal stresses and strains of competitive use.
-This vehicle complies with the currently valid regulations and categories of the top international motorsport organizations.
+This vehicle has been designed and built to withstand the normal stresses and strains of racing.
+This vehicle complies with the currently valid regulations and categories of the top international motorsports organizations.

-Only operate the vehicle in closed-off areas remote from public road traffic.
+Only operate this vehicle in closed-off areas remote from public road traffic.